tjsavage/canvas2/README.md

 ### In the repo

 `system-config.json` - the overall config file that describes the entire system.
+This is copied to every device.

-`device.js` - the file that runs on a particular device, that boots up an app.
-Takes a command-line argument that is the name of the app to run, and any config arguments for that particular app.
+`device.js` - the file that runs on a particular device, that boots up all the apps the device is responsible for running.
+Takes command-line arguments for where to look for the system config, and what device this is being run on.

 `setup.js` - the local command-line script to deploy the configurations to all the appropriate devices on the network.